sratatata/pipenv-training-2019/README.md

     Combining `.env` and `pipenv run` command could be very power full tool in your hands to make your terminal part of work simply joy.

+1. Separation of production and development dependencies.

+    As you probably already noticed in `Pipfile` there are two packages sections:

+    ```
+    [packages]
+    Flask = "*"
+    "requests2" = "*"

+    [dev-packages]
+    ```

+    Until now we were using only first section, but let's consider having `pytest` library necessity.
+Before pipenv, there was a pattern of creating `requirements.txt` and `dev-requirements.txt` files and installing them alternativelly with pip.

+    But as you can predict, pipenv deals with it in quite elegant way.
+    To install development only packages simply define them in `[dev-packaes]` section and install with:
+    ```
+    > pipenv install --dev
+    ```
+    or even shorter:
+    ```
+    > pipenv install pytest --dev
+    ```

+1. Migration back and forth

+    Currently the good practcie is to keep both `Pipfile` and `requirments.txt` files in your project, especially in open-source or bigger scale projects with multiple developers.

+    If you would start `Pipfile` following snippets are going to be handy.

+      ```
+      > pipenv lock -r > requirements.txt
+      > pipenv lock -r -d > dev-requirements.txt
+      ```
+    It's creating `requirments.txt` file for you based on `Pipfile.lock` definitions.

+    To start using pipenv in legacy `pip` project you can try following:

+      ```
+      pipenv install -r requirments.txt
+      #or
+      pipenv install --dev -r dev-requirements.txt
+      ```